ajscholl/mqs/Readme.md

 Responses:

 - `200 OK` - The queue was successfully deleted and can no longer be used.
-- `400 Bad Request` - One or multiple parameters did not validate.
-Body contains an error response.
 - `404 Not Found` - The specified queue doesn't exist (you might want to treat this as success if you only wanted to assert the non-existence of a queue).
-- `412 Precondition Failed` - A queue uses the given queue as a dead letter queue.
 - `500 Internal Server Error` - The server hit an unexpected error condition and can not continue.

 ### Listing all queues